FloBeni/ShinyApp-GTDrift/README.md

 There are 6 tabs.

 -   The tab 'Inter-species graphics' facilitates the comparison of genome characteristics across different species through graphical representation.
 Additionally, users have the option to upload data in a tab-separated text format, where each species is represented in a separate row, with the variables of interest organized in columns.
 An illustrative example of such a tabular dataset can be found in the table accessible at 'www/species_informations_tables/data_by_species.tab'.
-Important: the provided table must have a column 'species' with the scientific name of the species.
+Important: the provided table must have a column 'species' with the scientific name of the species (*i.e. Arabidopsis_thaliana).

 -   The tab 'Inter-species Axis' described the variables that are available in the 'Inter-species graphics' tab.

 -   The tab 'Intra-species graphics' permit to explore characteristics within a species between introns or between genes.
-Also, users can download metadata for BUSCO annotation, genes expression or introns splicing events (see method in original paper).
+Also, users can download metadata for BUSCO annotation, genes expression profile or introns splicing events (see method in original paper).

 -   The tab 'Intra-species Axis' described the variables that are proposed in the 'Intra-species graphics' tab.